Optics, optical metrology and optics applications

 - Head: Prof. Dr. Burkhard Fleck

-The optoelectronics laboratory is used across the board in the bachelor's degree programs in electrical engineering, photovoltaic and semiconductor technology, and in the master's degree programs in laser and optotechnology and electrical engineering.
+The optoelectronics laboratory is used across the board in the bachelor's degree programs in electrical engineering, Microtechnology/ Physics Engineering, and in the master's degree programs in laser and optotechnology as well as electrical engineering.
 Depending on the degree program, the scope and content of the practicals to be carried out vary.
 The individual laboratory exercises are usually carried out in groups of two students, with one practical unit comprising four academic hours.

 Topics covered in the experiments include: